singer-io/getting-started/BEST_PRACTICES.md

 Schemas
 -------

-Schemas should be stored in a `schemas` folder under the module directory as JSON files rather than as native dicts in the source code.
+If the schema is static, it should be stored in a `schemas` folder under the module directory as JSON files rather than as native dicts in the source code.

 Always stream the entity's schema before streaming any records for that entity.